-- a) A variance from these floodplain bylaws must meet the requirements set out by State law, and may only be granted if: - Good and sufficient cause and exceptional non-financial hardship exist; - The variance will not result in additional threats to public safety, extraordinary public expense, or fraud or victimization of the public; and

-- The variance is the minimum action necessary to afford relief to the applicant. - b) If the State issues variances to the flood-resistant standards as found in the state building code, the community will use this text for local adoption: - The Town will request from the State Building Code Appeals Board a written and/or audible copy of the portion of the hearing related to the variance and will maintain this record in the community's files. - The Town shall also issue a letter to the property owner regarding potential impacts to the annual premiums for the flood insurance policy covering that property, in writing over the signature of a community official that (i) the issuance of a variance to construct a structure below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and (ii) such construction below the base flood level increases risks to life and property. - Such notification shall be maintained with the record of all variance actions for the referenced development in the floodplain overlay district.
+- (1) A variance from this floodplain section must meet the requirements set out by state law, and may only be granted if: [Amended 4-25-2023 ATM by Art.
+23] - (a) Good and sufficient cause and exceptional nonfinancial hardship exist; - (b) The variance will not result in additional threats to public safety, extraordinary public expense, or fraud or victimization of the public; and - (c) The variance is the minimum action necessary to afford relief to the applicant. - (2) If the state issues variances to the flood-resistant standards as found in the State Building Code, the community will use this text for local adoption: - (a) The Town will request from the State Building Code Appeals Board a written and/or audible copy of the portion of the hearing related to the variance and will maintain this record in the community's files. - (b) The Town shall also issue a letter to the property owner regarding potential impacts to the annual premiums for the flood insurance policy covering that property, in writing over the signature of a community official, that (i) the issuance of a variance to construct a structure below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and (ii) such construction below the base flood level increases risks to life and property.
+[Amended 4-25-2023 ATM by Art.
+23] - (c) Such notification shall be maintained with the record of all variance actions for the referenced development in the Flood Plain District.